GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

     meaning that e.g. the size in the K-dimension will change from 30 to 10 in the result.

 :code:`to_cupy(self: Storage) -> cp.ndarray`
-    Return a view of the underlying device buffer (CuPy :code:`ndarray`) if present or raise an exception if this instance does not contain a device buffer.
+    Return a view of the underlying device buffer (CuPy :code:`ndarray`) if present or raise a :code:`GTNoSuchBufferError` if this instance does not contain a device buffer.

 :code:`to_ndarray(self: Storage) -> Union[np.ndarray, cp.ndarray]`
     Return a view of the device buffer (CuPy :code:`ndarray`) if present or a view of the host buffer (NumPy :code:`ndarray`) otherwise.

 :code:`to_numpy(self: Storage) -> np.ndarray`
-    Return a view of the underlying host buffer (NumPy :code:`ndarray`) if present or raise an exception if this instance does not contain a host buffer.
+    Return a view of the underlying host buffer (NumPy :code:`ndarray`) if present or raise a :code:`GTNoSuchBufferError` if this instance does not contain a host buffer.

 The following methods are used to ensure that one-sided modifications to the host or device buffers of a storage instance are tracked properly when the synchronization is managed by GT4Py.